cloudmesh-community/book/chapters/prg/python/dask/dask.md

 concurrent.futures interface.
-This interface is good for arbitrary task scheduling, like dask.delayed, but is immediate rather than lazy, which provides some more flexibility in situations where the computations may evolve over time.
-These features depend on the second generation task scheduler found in dask.distributed (which, despite its name, runs very well on a single machine).
+This interface is good for arbitrary task scheduling, like dask.delayed, but is immediate rather than lazy, which provides some more flexibility in situations where the computations may evolve.
+These features depend on the second-generation task scheduler found in dask.distributed (which, despite its name, runs very well on a single machine).

 Dask allows us to simply construct graphs of tasks with dependencies.
-We can find that graphs can also be created automatically for us using functional, Numpy or Pandas syntax on data collections.
-None of this would be very useful, if there weren't also a way to execute these graphs, in a parallel and memory-aware way.
+We can find that graphs can also be created automatically for us using functional, Numpy, or Pandas syntax on data collections.
+None of this would be very useful if there weren't also a way to execute these graphs, in a parallel and memory-aware way.
 Dask comes with four available schedulers: